1857

 Alsfeld interwoven!Foundation of the Grünewald weaving mill

-One of its pioneers was Carl.
-Fr.
-Grünewald, born in Arolsen in 1833 and immigrated to Alsfeld at a young age.
-Together with his later brother-in-law Heinrich Bücking, he founded a company “for the manufacture and sale of linen goods” in 1857.
+When discussing the industrial development of Alsfeld, the textile and clothing industry must be mentioned first.
+One of its pioneers was Carl Fr.
+Grünewald, born in Arolsen in 1833, who immigrated to Alsfeld as a young man.
+Together with his later brother-in-law Heinrich Bücking, he founded a company in 1857 “for the manufacture and distribution of linen goods.”